MatthewHeun/matsindf/cran-comments.md

     From: inst/doc/matsindf.html
     Status: 403
     Message: Forbidden
-             This URL is reachable for me, so I am unsure how I can solve this problem.
+             These URLs are reachable for me, so I am unsure how I can solve this problem.
              Furthermore, this NOTE is not present in many other test environments.
              It could be that this problem is only present in win-builder environments.